sedlund/Winelink/docs/README.md

 ## Known issues
  - ARDOP & VARA often have trouble connecting to RMS Express over TCP when they first start.
 If ARDOP fails to connect, just restart RMS Express it until it does connect (this is a bug in wine).
  - VARA's CPU gauge doesn't display (this is a bug in wine).
- - I haven't tested over-the-air connections since I'm just a tech.
-If some generals could test, that would be awesome.
- - RMS Express v1.5.41.0 introduced a requirement for .NET 4.6 (instead of just .NET 3.5sp1).
-This updated has forced us to use wine-mono instead of .NET.
-Wine-mono may have some bugs.
-Madewokherd (Esme), the wine-mono dev, is amazing though - they have fixed all of the bugs we've encountered so far.

 ## Credits
  - [ptitSeb](https://github.com/ptitSeb/box86) for box86 debugging (& everyone on [the TwisterOS discord](https://discord.gg/Fh8sjmu))